hkirk/ST2ITS2_Material/slide_server/slides/Week 2/inheritance.md

 @enduml
 ```

-This is properly to general a class to have in this context <!-- .element: class="fragment" data-fragment-index="1"  -->
+<br/>This is properly to general a class, to create instances of, in context <!-- .element: class="fragment" data-fragment-index="1"  -->

 ----